 A person who is gynesexual is attracted to people who identify as a woman, but not necessarily a person of female sex.

-While a heterosexual man is attracted to the female sex, or in other words, a person with a vagina and other female body parts, a “gynesexual” is attracted to anyone with feminine traits, who identifies as a woman.
+While a heterosexual man is attracted to the female sex, or in other words, a person with female body parts, a “gynesexual” is attracted to anyone with feminine traits, who identifies as a woman.